Bond traders see more turbulence ahead for U.S. interest rates

-NEW YORK (Reuters) - Rising volatility in U.S. interest rates is seen in coming months as traders expect the Federal Reserve to move away from its near-zero interest rate policy held for the past six years.
+NEW YORK, Sept 16 (Reuters) - Rising volatility in U.S. interest rates is seen in coming months as traders expect the Federal Reserve to move away from its near-zero interest rate policy held for the past six years.

 Several measures of interest rate volatility have climbed from historic lows reached in recent weeks to levels not seen since mid-summer with various indicators such as Merrill Lynch’s benchmark for bond market volatility pointing to choppier days ahead for U.S. interest rates and bond yields.